kar69-96/agentpay/README.md

 # AgentPay

 > Secure payments infrastructure for AI agents.

-AgentPay lets AI agents purchase things on the web without ever seeing a user's credit card.
-Credentials are encrypted locally, purchases require human approval with cryptographic signatures, and checkout happens via headless browser with placeholder injection — real values exist in the DOM for milliseconds.
+>
+A wallet for your AI agent.
+Let your agent purchase approved items within a budget, giving you back your time.
+Fully encrypted and local.

-Everything runs on the user's machine except for CUA running on Browserbase.
+Everything runs on the user's machine except for CUA running on Browserbase (can configure to https://github.com/trycua/cua + playwright using a headless browser).

 ## Install